 So, why did it happen?

 Inexperience.
 I hadn’t done enough practice.
-Rookies make rookie errors.
-And that was me in 2008.
-The IoL Diploma in Translation exam is a test of practical skill.
+Rookies make rookie errors and that was me in 2008.
+The CIOL Diploma in Translation exam is a test of practical skill.
 It isn’t like a typical exam where you answer a series of questions from memory.
 It tests your ability to produce professional work.
-It’s an exam that says “sit down and show me what you can do”.
+It’s an exam that says: sit down and show me what you can do.

-Here are five reasons why I couldn’t walk the walk.
+Here are five reasons why I couldn’t walk the walk that year in the CIOL DipTrans exam.

 1. Inexperienced translators make elementary mistakes

-This is because they haven’t had time to make lots of mistakes and learn from them.
-I can assure you that I’ve never confused personal and personnel since that fateful day.
+Lots of people make the mistake of thinking that translation isn’t a learned skill.
+In fact, beyond being an extremely complex skill and one that you have to study if you want to master it, it takes years of experience to become an excellent translator.
+Inexperienced translators haven’t had time to make lots of mistakes and learn from them.
+I can assure you that I’ve never confused personal and personnel since that fateful day in 2008.
 The more opportunity you give yourself to make mistakes, the faster you’ll learn.
-As long as you identify them, or get someone to point them out.
+That is, of course, as long as you get someone to help you identify them and show you how to improve.

 See my article “9 Favourite Mistakes by Translators on My Spanish-English Translation Course” for some problem areas to look out for.

-Papers two and three of the IoL Diploma in Translation exam allow two hours to translate 450 words.
+Papers two and three of the CIOL Diploma in Translation exam give you two hours to translate 450 words.
 These days, an hour and a half to translate 450 words normally leaves time to spare.
 But in the early days, it was nail-bitingly tight.
 Pressure isn’t good for quality.
-The more practice you do as a translator, the faster you get at it.
-Practice makes perfect.Check out these great tips to help you pass the Diploma in Translation exam.
-Click To Tweet
+The more translation practice you do, the faster you get.
+Practice makes perfect.Check out these great tips to help you pass the CIOL Diploma in Translation #DipTrans exam. #t9n Click To Tweet

-This is good for coherence and style, but not good for accuracy.
-At that point in my development, I hadn’t learned how to see each word individually.
-Or how to make sure the content of each sentence was logical.
+At that point in my development, I hadn’t learned how to see each word individually when proofreading.
 That is how I missed personal.
-I didn’t see it because it got camouflaged among all the other words.
-I forgot I had to actually see every individual word, and the letters that make them up.
+I didn’t see it because I was focussing at sentence level and so it got camouflaged among all the other words.
+I forgot I had to actually see each individual word and letter.

 Check out “10 Proofreading Mistakes by Trainees on My DipTrans Online Course” for help with this.